 The treatment process differs with every patient based on their individual needs.
 Some factors that can affect your procedure include how many need extracting, the type of anesthesia you choose, and whether they are impacted or fully developed.
 Visiting our office for a consultation appointment is the first step.
 At your consultation, one of our doctors will discuss all your options with you, review your health history, and take any necessary 3D scans.
-You can return home after we have determined the best plan for removal and provided you with pre- and post-operative instructions.
+You can return home after we have determined the best plan for wisdom teeth removal and provided you with pre- and post-operative instructions.

 The next time you come in will be for your surgical appointment.
 Removal can take anywhere from 15 minutes to an hour.
 If you choose IV anesthesia, you must have a responsible adult drive you to and from the office and remain in the office during the procedure.
 Your oral surgeon will administer your anesthesia before carefully opening the gums to expose your molars.
 He will remove any bone or growth that may be blocking the extraction path before extracting the third molars.
 In some cases, he will break them into pieces to make for a smaller surgical site and an easier extraction process.